PurpleKingdomGames/indigo.g8/src/main/g8/README.md

 ## Getting started

 Type `sbt` into you command line to enter the sbt console.
-Therw you will be presented with a welcome screen with suggested commands.
+There you will be presented with a welcome screen with suggested commands.

 You can also enter `sbt runGame`, to quickly ...run the game!